john-peterson/termux-app/docs/en/Termux:Styling.md

 certain font or color scheme is not available through the add-on.
 If you wish to do styling configuration manually, Termux:Styling application is not necessary.

+## day night colours

+day/night.properties can be placed in the same path as colors.properties and will be loaded depending on system settings